 Air Cleaner and Purifier

 Did you know there are actually household plants that clean the air?

 It's a simple, natural way to purify the air in your home.
 All you have to do is water them when needed.
 When staging, plants are also a great accessory or décor item that stagers and agents recommend.
 It's always good to have fresh plants or flowers in your home.
 So, household plants do triple duty.
 They are pretty to look at, work great as staging accessories that you can also take with you, and they purify the air.

 Finally, here's a bonus tip for making your bathroom smell fresh and clean.
 Add several drops of your favorite essential oil on the cardboard section of your paper towel roll.
-What to use is really a matter of preference.
-But remember, for staging you want fresh, clean, neutral scents.
-I recommend something like lavender or vanilla.
+What we use is really a matter of preference.
+But remember, for staging you want fresh, clean, neutral scents. w recommend something like lavender or vanilla.

 These are just a few simple, inexpensive recipes for homemade cleaners.
 These are especially great for staging because they won't leave that chemical smell in your home.